-This management style works for both raw materials on the manufacturer’s production floor and your own finished products.
-Because once a replenishment signal triggers, you automatically get refilled to a pre-agreed level and you avoid wasting money managing orders and delivery dates, and stocking up needlessly.
+This management style works for both raw materials on the manufacturer’s production floor, as well as your own finished products.
+See, once a replenishment signal triggers, your stock is automatically refilled to a pre-determined level.
+As a result, you avoid wasting money managing orders and delivery dates or stocking up needlessly.

 An efficient manufacturer will also refrain from hoarding inventory when buying raw materials for clients.
 The pipeline of supply here should be the same as above, yet also be in position to quickly change gears if a client no longer requires a certain product. (constant communication is key)

 Finally, while you may be worrying about order size, volumes as low as 10,000 linear feet/year can still be cost-effective with roll forming, depending on your part design.
-Your provider might offer a discount on your smaller orders in exchange for a longer contract that includes Kanban replenishment where both sides are protected with a supply agreement.
+Your provider might offer a discount on smaller orders in exchange for a contract that includes Kanban replenishment and where both sides are protected with a supply agreement.

 You’ve probably figured out that process improvement on the manufacturer’s part goes a long way toward keeping a lid on roll forming costs.
 In addition to common-sense organization and design simplicity, set high expectations on setup/run times and inventory management to ensure the cheapest results possible.